 Before I dive into what each provider offers and tell you all about their pros and cons, let me explain to you what affordable hosting providers normally offer.

 There are several types of hosting (e.g. VPS or dedicated hosting), but the most economical one is shared hosting.
 It’s called shared because you share a server (and its resources) with other clients (websites).
 Similar to co-living in a flat, your rent will be cheaper but you may need to wait longer to access the shower.

 Linux and Windows are the two favourite operating systems among web hosting servers – Linux being the most popular one and the one you most likely need (e.g. to use PHP and WordPress).
 But some providers also offer Windows-based hosting (e.g. to use Microsoft’s ASP.net).
 MySQL is normally the default database management system.

 One way or another, a domain name will be given.
-Most providers will offer a free domain name for the first year (e.g. SiteGround or Bluehost), after that you’ll be prompted to pay for your domain name.
+Most providers will offer a free domain name for the first year (e.g. Bluehost), after that you’ll be prompted to pay for your domain name.
 Generally speaking, domain name registrars like Namecheap have better rates.

 All hosting providers come with a control panel where you can manage your settings (e.g. choosing a PHP version) and access the hosting features (e.g. backups).
 Most affordable hosting plans use cPanel as a visual interface to manage your hosting.
 However, others like DreamHost have their own solutions (previous screenshot).

 Every web host will have some kind of support, as we’ll see later on, this is a crucial aspect when choosing a hosting provider as it can save time and money.

 There are many types of affordable shared hosting services, but you can expect to pay between $7 to $30 a month after renewal – big discounts are often offered during the first term.